 Humphrey says the best way to use it is to apply a few drops of vitamin C serum on freshly cleansed skin every morning, followed by moisturizer and broad spectrum sunscreen.

-“Because vitamin C has a reservoir effect, using it once a day is sufficient as it will have an impact on your skin for up to 24 hours,” says Humphrey.
+"Because vitamin C has a reservoir effect, using it once a day is sufficient to have an impact on your skin for up to 24 hours," says Humphrey.

-It can be paired with ingredients like hyaluronic acid and niacinamide, which you’ll often find in vitamin C serums, and ceramides, which is great in moisturizers to help calm down any sensitivity.
+It can be paired with ingredients like hyaluronic acid and niacinamide, which you'll often find in vitamin C serums, and ceramides, which is great in moisturizers to help calm down any sensitivity and increase collagen production.

 While some more potentially irritating skincare ingredients, like retinol, require a slow introduction to your skincare routine, vitamin C doesn’t require quite as much caution.
 Though vitamin C isn’t a common irritant for most skin types, DuPéré still advises using products infused with the ingredients just a few times a week to start with and working up to a daily routine.